What did you want to be when you were a child?

 Aside from music, what do you like to do in your free time?

 Parallel to my DJ career, I also work for an online business.
 Operating on different frequencies is nothing new for me, as I love to engage in different dynamics.
 In addition, I exercise frequently and love the outdoors.

 People inspire me, and so does the discovery and exploration of distinctive outlets such as travel, museums, art galleries, reading, nature, philosophy, and culture to name a few.
 I aspire to create positive experiences outside of my comfort zone.
 Simultaneously stimulating my mind whilst challenging myself to learn something new.

 Tell us about your city, what kind of music scene does it have?

 I moved to Berlin, Germany in 2018.
 Berlin continues to preserve one of the best clubbing scenes in the world and is the bedrock for diverse creators of innovative electronic music.

 What is your favorite time of the year, and how does it influence your creativity?

-What does music mean to you and how has it evolved since the beginning?
+What does music mean to you, and how has this evolved since the beginning?